-- The Principles should assist in shaping domestic legal rules on close-out netting that also accommodate 'resolution regimes' for financial institutions.
-The current international consensus on the standards for such resolution regimes is laid down in the Key Attributes of Effective Resolution Regimes for Financial Institutions developed by the Financial Stability Board. - The first aspect is that the legal framework governing close-out netting should be clear and transparent and that close-out netting should be enforceable also within the context of resolution regimes for financial institutions.
-This aspect is covered by Principles 6 and 7. - > The second aspect is that despite the above, close-out netting should not hamper the effective implementation of resolution measures.
+The Principles should assist in shaping domestic legal rules on close-out netting that also accommodate 'resolution regimes' for financial institutions.
+The current international consensus on the standards for such resolution regimes is laid down in the Key

+- Attributes of Effective Resolution Regimes for Financial Institutions developed by the Financial Stability Board.14 - ➤ The first aspect is that the legal framework governing close-out netting should be clear and transparent and that close-out netting should be enforceable also within the context of resolution regimes for financial institutions.
+This aspect is covered by Principles 6 and 7. - The second aspect is that despite the above, close-out netting should not hamper the effective implementation of resolution measures.
 In particular, the competent authority should, under certain conditions and to a certain extent, have the right to delay the operation of a close-out netting provision by means of a stay of the termination or acceleration rights occurring under such provision.
-As such a right would be contrary to Principle 7(1)(a), there should be an express exception in this sense. - While stays are of particular relevance for the operation of close-out netting provisions, national resolution authorities might have a variety of other types of resolution powers besides stays (see the Financial Stability Board's Key Attributes, part 3).
-The exception contained in Principle 8 is therefore extended to any measure which the law of the implementing State, subject to appropriate safeguards, may provide for in the context of resolution regimes for financial institutions. - 'Appropriate safeguards' refers to measures to protect the valid interests of the counterparty to the financial institution that is being resolved, while ensuring the effective resolution of the failed institution.
+As such a right would be contrary to Principle T(1)(a), there should be an express exception in this sense. - ➤ While stays are of particular relevance for the operation of close-out netting provisions, national resolution authorities might have a variety of other types of resolution powers besides stays (see the Financial Stability Board's Key Attributes, part 3).
+The exception contained in Principle 8 is therefore extended to any measure which the law of the implementing State, subject to appropriate safeguards, may provide for in the context of resolution regimes for financial institutions. - ➢ 'Appropriate safeguards' refers to measures to protect the valid interests of the counterparty to the financial institution that is being resolved, while ensuring the effective resolution of the failed institution.
 The reference to 'appropriate safeguards' in Principle 8 is to be understood as subjecting the exception contemplated in this Principle to international standards on the appropriate treatment of close-out netting in the context of resolution regimes for financial institutions.
-Thus, Principle 8 is oriented at and should be interpreted in the light of the Financial Stability Board's Key Attributes parts 4 and 5. - It should be noted that international standards on the appropriate treatment of close-out netting in the context of resolution regimes for financial institutions and their implementation under national law are still evolving.
-The policy underlying such resolution regimes is still subject to changes in the future and the references in Principle 8 and the commentary should therefore be understood as being dynamic and contingent.
+Thus,

-&lt;sup>14 Cf. Financial Stability Board, Key Attributes of Effective Resolution Regimes for Financial Institutions, October 2011.
+14 Cf. Financial Stability Board, Key Attributes of Effective Resolution Regimes for Financial Institutions, October 2011.